-To see the full list of finalists and learn more about the National Medal, visit the IMLS website.
+For a complete list of 2018 recipients and to learn more about the National Medal winners, visit https://www.imls.gov/news-events/news-releases/imls-selects-top-10-museums-libraries-national-medal-museum-and-library.

 The Orange County Library System recently received $50,000 from Walt Disney World Resort through Disney Grants.
 With the funds, the Orange County Library System was able to support its annual Summer Reading Program, which attracted more than 116,000 people to attend more than 3,000 fun, educational events and activities at 16 library branches all summer long.